reecepm/reece/README.md

-# personal website WIP
+# Old personal website

-This is a repository for my personal website, [reece.so](https://reece.so).
-This is a WIP and is not finished.
+This is a repository for my old personal website, [reece.so](https://reece.so).
+This wasn't finished but was live from 2021-2022